Does this test have other names?

 Why do I need this test?

-You may need this test if your healthcare provider suspects a medical problem caused
+You may need this test if your healthcare provider suspects a health problem caused

 by too much or too little cortisol.